 Texts or Major Resources:

 Textbooks and/or other resources (journals, research monographs, unpublished research, etc.) are selected as appropriate for the individual practicum topics.

-Course Description: Experience relating theory and practice, usually in a school setting.
+Course Description: Experience relating theory and practice, in this semester, the topic is the music education professor and research.